Hearing Dogs at home...

-- Once placed with their deaf partner, the dogs easily learn to respond to additional sounds such as the microwave, tea kettle, and washer/dryer.
+- Once placed with their deaf or hard of hearing partner, the dogs easily learn to respond to additional sounds such as the microwave, tea kettle, and washer/dryer.
 Hearing Dogs can be taught to alert people to any repetitive sound that can be set up and practiced regularly.
 If a sound is inconsistent or too difficult to set up and practice, it is hard for the dog to learn to work it.

 - When ready for placement with an approved applicant, the trainer travels to the client's home for one-on-one training with the client and all family members.

 - Placement training is generally three to five days in length.